- Price: $2,374 for a queen before discounts

 For those with lower back pain, Helix suggests upgrading the top layer of your mattress to the ErgoAlign Layer.
 This zoned layer features high-density foam beneath your midsection, offering added support and pressure relief.

 Helix offers optional in-home setup starting at $129, the lowest price in our review.
-This makes it a good choice for people with mobility issues who prefer not to handle setup on their own.
+This makes it a good choice for people who prefer not to handle setup on their own.

 Our tester on the Helix Midnight Luxe mattress: